alysson-tech/global-solutions-projects/guardian-ai/README.md

 - Sensor networks (for real-time environmental data)
 - Aerial scanning and emergency logistics support

-This project was originally proposed in an academic context and is now documented as part of an independent innovation portfolio.
-It remains in a conceptual phase and may be expanded in the future.
+This project was originally inspired by the intention to submit it as a proposal for **scientific initiation (Iniciação Científica)** at FIAP, and to explore its potential within **Global Solution innovation challenges**.
+Although it was never formally submitted due to academic withdrawal, it remains part of an independent innovation portfolio and may be developed further in the future.

-### 🔧 Technologies Considered
+### Technologies Considered
 - Artificial Intelligence (central + embedded)
 - Drone navigation and safety systems (LiDAR, GPS RTK, thermal vision)
 - IoT sensors and edge computing